Teacher Tips for Stress-Free Science Fair Projects

 - Not all students have access to the same supplies and materials.
 Even a small project can get costly!

-Students have big ideas – REALLY BIG.
 There can be a lot of frustration in the very beginning if parameters aren’t set.

-Our district’s science fair guidelines prohibit a lot of “fun stuff” – human subjects, hazardous chemicals, projectiles, vertebrates and biological agents (ex: mold and bacteria) – unless we have A LOT of paperwork and a qualified scientist to supervise the project.
+Our district’s science fair guidelines prohibit a lot of “fun stuff” – human subjects, hazardous chemicals, projectiles, vertebrates, and biological agents (ex: mold and bacteria) – unless we have A LOT of paperwork and a qualified scientist to supervise the project.

-I truly hate to start out with things they “can’t do”.
-But being clear about your guidelines can really prevent a lot of headaches from the beginning!
-Believe me, I’ve been there!
+While I hate to start out with things they “can’t do,” being transparent about guidelines can prevent a lot of headaches from the very beginning!

-Getting Started is the Hardest Part!
+Getting started is the hardest part!

 In my opinion, the HARDEST part, hands down, is helping a student to select a project.
-The project needs to be interesting enough to work on for several weeks and present a challenge, without being too frustrating or costly.

 When the project is a good fit, everything runs so much more smoothly!

-Over time, I have compiled a list of 40 science projects that have been successful with past students.
-They often find an idea they like and are able to tweak the variables to make the project fit their interests.
+Over time, I’ve compiled a list of 40 science projects that have been successful with students in the past.
+This helps students to find a starting point and then tweak the variables to make the project better fit their interests.
+Grab your copy in the Free Resource Library!

-Meaningful Projects
+Meaningful projects

 Simple research helps students understand the nature of the problem and narrow down their topic.
-This is also a great opportunity for them to find variables they can test.

-For example: Maggie wants to learn the best way to store strawberries to keep them fresh.
+Maggie wants to learn the best way to store strawberries to keep them fresh.
 If I put myself in the shoes of a sixth grader, she might “guess” three totally random variables to test – maybe put them in a paper bag, keep them in a dark closet, and put them in the fridge… Can you tell I’ve been there before?!?!?!

 Now add the research component.
 By researching how EXPERTS in the field store strawberries, Maggie might learn that the optimal temperature for storing strawberries is 32-36 degrees Fahrenheit.
 Now the project can be tweaked to see how temperature affects the freshness of strawberries.
 This opens up a whole new world of ideas!